Knuckles-Team/rom-manager/README.md

 *Version: 0.0.14*

-Convert Game ROMs to Compressed Hunks of Data (CHD) file format
+Convert Game ROMs to Compressed Hunks of Data (CHD) file format or RVZ file format

 Automatically generate missing .cue files for your .bin files!